oliwkakowalik/eFundraiser/README.md

 # eFundraiser
-Group project of web application to run online fundraisers.
+Group project of web application for creating and donating fundraisers.
 Main view is a list of latest fundraisers, donations and top users.

 <img src="pictures/1.png" alt="drawing" width="1500"/>